CtrlK

 Distinctiveness Conflict Risk

 Clearly scoped to Google Slides specifically, which distinguishes it from generic presentation skills or PowerPoint/.pptx skills.
-The 'Google Slides' and 'Google presentation' terms create a distinct niche unlikely to conflict with other presentation tools.
+The mention of 'Google Slides' and 'Google presentation' creates a distinct niche.

 3 / 3